 Schools may use multiple entrances and exits in order to distribute students around the building and avoid large congregations of people.
-Specific school protocol for entry and exit will be defined by the School Principal.

 EXTRACURRICULAR ACTIVITIES

 At K-5 and 6-8, under Phase 1 there will be no extracurricular activities, with the exception of those activities that provide after school childcare, for example Flagship or Campfire.